Meshkat

-Meshkat (مَشكات, pronounced /meʃ'ka:t/ with stress on second syllable; also known as Moshkān, Mashgān, and Mashkān) is a city in the Central District of Kashan County, Isfahan Province, Iran.
-At the 2016 census, its population was 5,357, in 1,687 families.
+Mashkat or Meshkat (مَشكات, pronounced /maʃ'ka:t/) is a city in the Central District of Kashan County, Isfahan province, Iran, serving as the administrative center for Miyandasht Rural District.

-Situation
+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 4,960 in 1,299 households.
+The following census in 2011 counted 4,869 people in 1,414 households.
+The 2016 census measured the population of the city as 5,357 people in 1,687 households.

+Overview

-Meshkat is the northernmost town in Esfahan Province, Iran.
+Mashkat is the northernmost town in Esfahan Province, Iran.
 It has a population of 5,357, in 2016).
 It is situated between Qom-Kashan Highway (named Amir Kabir Highway) on the South and Qom-Kashan International road on the north; these two main roads connect the north of the country to its south.
 It is situated in km 25 Kashan-Qom road.
 Also, it is 195 km south of Tehran, and 250 km north of Esfahan.